Guss2708/Memory-Game/README.md

 # Memory Game

-<p> The aim in this project is to challenge the players memory.
+ - The aim in this project is to challenge the players memory.
 The layout of the game is simple and the comands are intuitive.
 The background image and the pictures in the game cards are part of the same theme.
 There is a painel that display time and score in order to make the game more informative.

 ## Features